jrosen48/utk-homepage/content/post/2021-02-15-my-efforts-at-keeping-up-with-educational-research-development-and-news/index.md

 I find the best way to keep up with journals to be subscribing to the journal's feed via RSS.
 I use [Feedly](https://feedly.com/) (though I miss Google Reader!).
 I like to their feeds below.

-Here are some journals I keep up with; I at least like to see the titles of articles in these, checking articles of interest/relevance (by way of my University's library for those that aren't open-access):
+Here are some journals I keep up with; I at least like to see the titles of articles in these, checking articles of interest/relevance (by way of my University's library for those that aren't open-access^[It's pretty striking to me that all but one of these journals are _not_ open-access and require a subscription; in my view, that's bad, and is something Ryan and I will discuss in another episode!]):

 - [*Educational Researcher*](https://journals.sagepub.com/connected/edr#rss)
 - [*AERA Open*](https://journals.sagepub.com/connected/ero#rss) (open-access)